shadmansaleh/codes2pdf/README.md

 ## Sample PDF

-Here you can find an example: https://github.com/Erfaniaa/codes2pdf/blob/master/sample_notebook.pdf
+Here you can find a sample: https://github.com/Erfaniaa/codes2pdf/blob/master/sample_notebook.pdf

 (In the forked version, the generated notebook file will have three columns in each page; so you can put more source codes in a few number of pages.)